AirVPN Review 2026: For the Privacy-Focused Power User?

 Built for Privacy and Control

-AirVPN’s philosophy centers on giving users maximum control and transparency:
+The whole philosophy comes down to giving users maximum control and full transparency:

 - OpenVPN Focus: Primarily built around OpenVPN, known for its security and configurability, often run over SSH or SSL tunnels for stealth.
 WireGuard is also supported.